sharetribe/flex-docs/src/docs/operator-guides/how-to-use-microcopy-editor/index.md

 navigate it, you can request that they add the correct file to the editor for you or that they share it with you.

-In your repository, you will most likely find the microcopy file in the same place it resided in the Template.
+In your repository, you will most likely find the language-specific microcopy file in the same place it resided in the Template.
 Click “src” folder→ click “translations” folder→ open “en.json” file→ copy content.
 Then paste the data into the Console Microcopy editor.

 <video>
     <source src='./microcopyeditor.mp4' type='video/mp4'>